 However well travelled you happen to be – You will find Rotorua worth visiting – possibly a high point of your trip.

 One very popular attraction or activity in Rotorua is to soak in the many wonderful and varied thermal hot pools.
 Good for your body and soul.

-You will find thermal hot pools throughout the Rotorua area including in the back yard of our oldest hostel – Spa lodge.
+You will find geothermal hot pools throughout the Rotorua area including in the secluded backyard of our oldest hostel – Spa Lodge.

-Through to the high-end spa retreats offering therapeutic pools and beauty treatments which can include massage or mud baths for those who are so inclined.
+Rotorua can also provide high-end spa retreats offering therapeutic pools and beauty treatments if that is what you require these often include massage or mud baths for those who are so inclined.